ITenthusiasm/custom-elements/src/Combobox/docs/guides/filtering-performance-enhancements.md

 ### The `matchingOptions` Property

 The `matchingOptions` property in the returned object is an _ordered_ list of all `ComboboxOption`s which match the user's current filter.
 Internally, this list is used by the `ComboboxField` to enable Keyboard Users to navigate between the matching options.
-The items in the `matchingOptions` list must be ordered in a way that is correspondent with the order of the options in the `ComboboxListbox`.
+The items in the `matchingOptions` list must be ordered in a way that is correspondent to the order of the options in the `ComboboxListbox`.
 For example, consider the following list of options:

 ```html
 <select-enhancer>